 Aromatics and Tasting – The Review

-The Emilio Vada Camp Blanc opens with notes of honey and peach off the top of the glass, carried on a subdued effervescence, with just a touch of apricot deeper into the glass.
+The Emilio Vada Camp Bianc Moscato d'Asti opens with notes of honey and peach off the top of the glass, carried on a subdued effervescence, with just a touch of apricot deeper into the glass.
 On the palate, this frizzante Moscato features notes of honey and peach carried on small bubbles, with a smooth acidity.
 Pleasantly sweet, this is a by-the-book Moscato that’s delightfully easy to love.
 Very enjoyable.

-The Asti Dolce greets with a pale lemon hue and a lively effervescence.
+The Cocchi Asti Dolce greets with a pale lemon hue and a lively effervescence.
 Off the top of the glass, the wine features notes of elderflower and citrus, with hints of tropic fruit and tangerine.
 On the palate, the wine features a thoroughly medium acidity and medium sweetness, carried on a light body.
 Very pleasant, very simple, and entirely unpretentious.

 Pairing Suggestions – What to Eat